 What went wrong with your planning?

-At the first glance you may feel nothing was wrong, as the equity market never comes with assured returns but when you look closely, you understand that the planning lacked an exit strategy.
+At first glance, you may feel nothing was wrong, as the equity market never comes with assured returns but when you look closely, you understand that the planning lacked an exit strategy.

 So, what can be done about this?
 How can you protect yourself from such volatility that leads to a shortfall in goals?